Shipwreck Cove, Bay Shore, NY: Here’s what you need to know if you’re planning to head out to this Long Island sprinkler park with little kids in tow!

 I am happy to say that Shipwreck Cove exceeded our expectations: not only was the sprinkler park humongous, it was also very, very clean.
 As we pulled into the parking lot, we couldn’t help but notice the massive water slides and spray fountains.
 The park was well-staffed, and we were pleased to see lots of lifeguards standing in the wading pool keeping eyes out for the little kids.

-As adults, we thought the sprinkler park itself was super, but both Tyler and Abbey were a bit fearful of the spray fountains.
+As adults, we thought the sprinkler park itself was super, but both kids were a bit fearful of the spray fountains.
 The water pressure was a bit forceful for the four and under crowd, so our kids just played around the edges of the wading pool until they got bored.
 At which point, they told us they wanted to go down to the beach.

 Luckily for us, the admittance fee to Shipwreck Cove gives you access to both the sprinkler park and the bay beach for the entire day.
 So you can literally run back and forth as long as you keep your wrist bands on.
 This is a great perk for families who have temperamental kids – ahem, like ours.